- What’s out there?

 - 3 additional applications that are appropriate to your situation — these might include site-based federal housing, MRVP (either portable or site-based), or private affordable housing.
 A very good way to identify these applications is by using www.HousingWorks.net.

 Before finalizing your list, consider your situation.
-First, ask yourself these questions:
+First, using a checklist, ask yourself these questions:

 - Does my family member need to rent from family as a reasonable accommodation for disability?
 In that case, a portable voucher may be the only option.

-- Does my family member need a live-in aid?
+- Does my family member need a live-in aide?
 In that case, elderly housing is generally not a good bet, as the vast majority of units in elderly housing have only one bedroom.